 There are various assistive technology products around the University.
 We are currently working on making more mainstream the assistive technology to make it more widely available around the University.
 In the interim, the following is available:

 - TextHELP Read & Write - This product is designed for people with dyslexia to support their reading and writing needs.
 Additionally, it can be helpful to some people with hearing impairment whose first language is not necessarily English.
 It provides a range of tools such as text-to-speech, word prediction and homophone checking.
 Read & Write integrates as a floating toolbar into standard applications like Word and Internet Explorer.

 - Read & Write is available on all student lab Windows PCs in the University.
-Additionally three of the PCs in the additional needs study rooms in the Library are equipped with document scanners that allow users to scan text into the PC and have the PC read it back to them via speech output.
+Additionally two of the PCs in the additional needs study rooms in the Library are equipped with document scanners that allow users to scan text into the PC and have the PC read it back to them via speech output.

 - Digital audio recorders – These Olympus devices are available for short-term loan from loan from the Assistive Technology Officer in ISA.